vyordanova/vyordanova.github.io/index.md

 # Здравейте

 Hi, I am Veronika.
-I am a visiting scientist in the Centre for Maritime Research and Experimentation (CMRE) in La Spezia, Italy.
+I am a research scientist in the Centre for Maritime Research and Experimentation (CMRE) in La Spezia, Italy.
 I work on mission planning for Autonomous Underwater Vehicles.
 I am interested in applications and research relevent to marine autonomy, such as robotics, reinforcement learning, planning.

 ## Contact and CV
 Email: veronika dot yordanova dot cmre dot nato dot int <br>